Skip to content

 Do Colombians need a visa to live in Valencia?

 Yes.
 Colombia is not an EU country, so you need a visa for long-term residence in Spain.
-The most popular options are the Digital Nomad Visa (for remote workers), Non-Lucrative Visa (for those with passive income), Work Visa (employer-sponsored), or Student Visa.
+The most popular options are the Digital Nomad Visa (for remote workers), Non-Lucrative Visa (for those with passive income), Highly Qualified Professional permit (employer-sponsored), or Student Visa.
 Tourist stays are limited to 90 days within a 180-day period.

 What is the Medellin-to-Valencia digital nomad pipeline?

-Many Colombian remote workers who built their careers in Medellin's coworking scene are now relocating to Valencia for similar reasons - affordable cost of living, great weather, strong internet, and a vibrant expat community.
-Valencia offers European stability, healthcare, and travel access across the EU that Colombia cannot match.
+Many Colombian remote workers who built their careers in Medellin's coworking scene are now relocating to Valencia for similar reasons: affordable cost of living, great weather, strong internet, and a vibrant expat community.
+Valencia adds European stability, public healthcare, and travel access across the EU that Colombia cannot match.

 How does healthcare in Spain compare to Colombia's EPS system?